theboilerbuddy/boilerbuddy.github.io/_posts/2022-06-22-querying-active-directory-with-powershell/2022-06-22-querying-active-directory-with-powershell.md

 ### Constrained PowerShell

-Automatically enables PowerShell constrained mode when AppLocker policy is set to â€œAllowâ€.
+Automatically enables PowerShell constrained mode when AppLocker policy is set to "Allow".
 This limits PowerShell code execution to only core capability.
 The offensive PowerShell tools typically used by attackers leverage advanced PowerShell functionality disabled in Constrained Mode.

 ### Windows 10 - Antimalware Integration